Skip to main content

 Why do business owners choose an EOT instead of a trade sale?

-Owners often consider an EOT because of the potential capital gains tax exemption, the ability to protect the company culture, and a lower-risk transaction process compared with a third-party sale.
+Owners often consider an EOT because the route can offer lower capital gains tax on the disposal than many trade sales (for example 12.5% CGT where applicable), the ability to protect company culture, and a lower-risk transaction process compared with a third-party sale.
+You should always take specialist tax advice for your circumstances.

 What is the main drawback of an EOT exit?